The biggest blob in Test cricket

 At Chichester, JS Carrick recorded the highest individual innings, making 419 for West of Scotland against Priory Park.
 He batted throughout a two-day match.
 Carrick's record lasted less than 13 months.

 It was an innings fit to grace any stage, let alone the home of cricket.
-Claire Taylor's silky 156 from 151 balls against India eclipsed Viv Richards' record of fastest one-day hundred at Lord's, and she was immediately rewarded with an honours board at the ground.
+Claire Taylor's silky 156 from 151 balls against India eclipsed Viv Richards' record of fastest one-day hundred at Lord's, and she was immediately rewarded with an honours board of her own at the ground.

 The day Mike Watkinson and Richard Illingworth saved a Test for England - with the bat.
 They shared 65 years but only six Test caps when it happened, against West Indies at Trent Bridge.
 With Watkinson crashing 82, and Illingworth doggedly holding up an end with a fractured finger, they added an unbroken 80 for the last wicket at a time when Brian Lara, bang in the middle of a purple patch of 583 runs in three Tests, was hovering ominously over a tight runs/time equation.

 Birth of Pakistan batsman Ramiz Raja, whose Test average of 31.83 didn't do justice to his talent.
 The second of his two Test hundreds was the more valuable, a top score of 114 to earn a draw after India had declared at 465 for 8 in Jaipur in 1986-87.
 Ramiz later became the chief executive of the PCB, but resigned in 2004 citing increasing media commitments as the reason.
 He's still one of Pakistan's leading television commentators.
 His brother Wasim Raja, an allrounder, also played Test cricket.

 A day when Gladstone Small's radar needed recalibrating.
 When he opened the bowling for Warwickshire against Middlesex, his first over lasted 18 balls, including 11 no-balls and a wide.
 It is thought to be the record for the longest over when no-balls weren't deliberate.

 Birth of Indian middle-order batsman Pravin Amre, who scored a century in his debut Test innings, in Durban in 1992-93.
 Despite an average of 42.50 in 11 matches, his Test career didn't last beyond the following year.